-Please do not allow your child to bring his/her toys to Kindergarten, thus avoiding upsets when things are lost or broken.
+Please do not allow your child to bring his/her toys to Kindergarten, thus avoiding upsets if items become lost or broken.
 Birthdays and 'news-telling requests by the teacher' are the only times when it is permissible to bring toys to Kindergarten or Pre-Primary.